devops329/devops/instruction/awsS3Deployment/awsS3Deployment.md

 ![Final result](finalResult.png)

-Once you are done, you can disable this workflow on the GitHub Actions page, or simply delete it since you we repeat what you have done here with the JWT Pizza frontend code in a future assignment and you don't want this to run every time you commit your code.
+Once you are done, you can disable this workflow on the GitHub Actions page, or simply delete it since you repeat what you have done here with the JWT Pizza frontend code in a future assignment, and you don't want this to run every time you commit your code.